2600hz/monster-ui/docs/flags.md

 	Example: Shortcut to render New Account in the Account Manager
 	shortcuts: {
-		'a': {
+		'a': 'accountsManager.renderNewAccount'
-			event: 'accountsManager.renderNewAccount',
-			title: 'Render New Account'
 	}

+`shortcuts` is a Javascript Object.
+Each key of this object is a keyboard shortcut to be used to trigger the event set as the value.
+The value needs to be set to an event that Monster is subscribed to (for example any event set in the `subscribe` attribute of your application ([For more details on events, check this document][events])

+In order for your users to see what the shortcut does, it's important to set the `shortcuts` key in the [i18n][i18n] files.

+	Example: Setting title for our event
+	"shortcuts": {
+		"a": "Render New Account"
 	}

-`shortcuts` is a Javascript Object.
-Each key is the keyboard shortcut to be used to trigger the event (note that all the App-Specific shortcuts will be prefixed by `alt` automatically).
-The `event` key is the Monster event to publish when "alt+" your key is triggered.
-The `title` is used to show the shortcut in the Shortcut summary (accessible by pressing `?` in Monster)

 [appstore]: appstore.md
 [i18n]: internationalization.md
 [tutorial]: tutorial.md
+[events]: events.md